swysocki/swysocki.github.io/_posts/2023-12-05-homemade-static-site-generator.md

 ### Markdown to HTML Library

 There are lots, but I chose [markdown-it-py](https://github.com/executablebooks/markdown-it-py) which seems vastly underrated.
-It's a port of the
-[markdown-it](https://github.com/markdown-it/markdown-it) Javascript library, but doesn't have quite as much traction.
+It's a port of the [markdown-it](https://github.com/markdown-it/markdown-it) Javascript library but doesn't have quite as much traction.
 Nonetheless, it has all the pieces I need.
 The most notable feature is the plugin system.
 I use the Plugin Extensions to read Markdown [Front Matter](https://mdit-py-plugins.readthedocs.io/en/latest/#front-matter).